WE LOVE MY CATS!

-For the most, their coats and bodies cannot adapt to the cold and snow because they are designed for warmer weather and desert climates and they can come down with hypothermia easily.
-Also, they are prone to frostbite on their nose and paws.
+Winter is especially rough for them.
+For the most, their coats and bodies cannot adapt to the cold and snow because they are designed for warmer weather and desert climates.
+They can easily come down with hypothermia and die.
+They are also prone to frostbite on their nose and paws.

-These feelings lead me to try and create my first cat shelter for the felines in distress.
-My first ever one was made of cardboard and styrofoam insulated but it slowly got destroyed by the elements and other animals.
+These feelings led us to try and create our first cat shelter way back in 2014 for a family of felines in our area.
+Our first ever one was made of cardboard and insulated with styrofoam but it slowly got destroyed by the elements and other animals.

 The stray cats were back out in the bad elements again and definitely not happy.
-I decided to look into a sturdy cat house made of wood and the difference was night and day.
+This just would not do so then we looked into a sturdy outdoor cat house made of wood and the difference was night and day.

 With the wooden shelter, the cats felt